These programmes provide epidemiological training for professionals in academic departments, research units, or in the health services.

 |Examinations (take place the following year after registration)||June|

 Epidemiology by Distance Learning

-MSc Epidemiology graduate Leonard Valenzuela talks about his experience studying by distance learning with the School.
+MSc Epidemiology graduate Anne, from Finland, talks about her experience studying MSc Epidemiology by distance learning with us.

 "Since graduation I've had three successful job interviews during which the excellence of the School was emphasized."